mipeal/StockManagementSystem/README.md

 # StockManagementSystem
 This is a simple management system for stock supplies.
+I had done it during the my undergraduate studies, as I was really invested on c# that time.